Felipe-dev01/projects-JS/README.md

-# Exercises and Projects Repository
+# Exercises and Projects JavaScript

 Welcome to my repository of exercises and projects!
 Here you'll find a collection of programming exercises and practical projects that I've developed over time to enhance my skills in various areas of technology.